-Based in San Francisco, I work at Verily
+Based in San Francisco, I spend my days at Verily

-(formerly known as Google X or Google Life Sciences) as the community engagement lead for our clinical research platform.
+(formerly known as Google X or Google Life Sciences) working toward precision medicine as the community engagement lead for our health research platform.
 I also serve as a board member for the Community Living Campaign

-, a local nonprofit.
-Previously, I've collaborated with some incredibly talented teams on numerous initiatives—from building a healthcare innovation program at Harvard Medical School to growing health technology startups.
+, a local nonprofit addressing loneliness and other challenges associated with aging and disability.
+Previously, I've collaborated with some incredibly talented teams on numerous initiatives—from building a healthcare innovation program at Harvard Medical School to mentoring health technology startups.

 After earning my degree in social sciences, I conducted research on positive psychology at the University of Pennsylvania, mental health at Queen's University, and empathy at Harvard University.
 My first foray into social impact, I won a competition at Stanford University to launch a technology campaign aimed at spreading compassion.
 As a result of this and other work, I've been lucky to get invited to the White House during Obama's presidency, be named a World Economic Forum Global Shaper and a Hive Global Leader, and meet Prime Minister Justin Trudeau and the Dalai Lama.